INVOKE-Solutions/crosstab-generator-v3.1/README.md

 ### Installations

 1. **Github Account** <br />
    If you are reading this document, that means you already have a Github account.
-Congratss!! :partying_face: :tada: But if you simple want to create a new account,      click [here](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account) for more information about it.
+Congratss!! :partying_face::tada: But if you simple want to create a new account,      click [here](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account) for more information about it.

+2. **Git Bash** <br />
+   If you have never heard of it before, Git Bash is a source control management system for Windows that allows users to type Git commands (such as git clone and git      commit) which we will use a lot in this project.
+To install it, download the Git Bash setup from the official website: https://git-scm.com/

+3. **Visual Studio Code**
+   This is the suggested IDE for this project.
+The reason for this is because Visual Studio Code works seamlessly with Git since there is a Git Bash extension that you    can easily install in it.
+You can go to this [page](https://code.visualstudio.com/download) to download Visual Studio Code that matches your operating system.

+4. **Streamlit Cloud**
+   There are a lot of public cloud platforms out there that you can use to deploy your Streamlit app.
+However, in this project, we use Streamlit Cloud since it is free and easy to manage.
+You need to create a Streamlit Cloud account in order to deploy a new Streamlit app as well as to monitor other Streamlit apps in our existing
+   Invoke Analytics repositories.
+To create an account, simply sign up once you click this [link](https://code.visualstudio.com/download)